devgregw/Team3aniMaL/README.md

 Once the \_base.zip file has been downloaded, extract it the keras_model folder provided in this repository.
 The images must be in the working directory that contains all the program that require the images.
 The directories should be structured like this: working_directory(keras_model)/\_base/..
-#### Running ml_average_dimension.py
+#### Setting up ml_average_dimension.py
 To gather the average dimension of all the images in a directory please adjust the following lines:
 - Line 6: Change the directory to the absolute directory path containing the \_base folder that you extracted.
 - Line 13: Ensure TRAIN_DIR is set to "\_base/training"
 - Line 14: Ensure VAL_DIR is set to "\_base/validation"
+#### Running ml_average_dimension.py
+1. In visual studio code with python installed you can simply click the run button to execute the file.

-After running the program it will output the average height and dimension.
-Pick the smaller of the 2 to use as your training size
+2. Program outputs the average height and width dimensions.
+Pick the smaller of the 2 to use as image size.
-#### Running ml_basic_predict.py
+#### Setting up ml_basic_predict.py
 To predict images in a directory (if you want to predict just a photo it must also be in the corresponding directory) make sure you have a h5 model available in the same working directory and change the following lines to your needs:
 - Line 31: Change PREDICT_DIR to folder relative path containing the images to predict.
 Ex: "\_base/prediction"
 - Lind 34: Set target_dim to the image prediction size for the model
 - Line 40: Change the relative path in load_model to a relative path containing the model you want to be tested if it is different.
 - Example: "ml_basic_tf_acc5.h5"
 - Ensure the model is an h5 file not a tflite file
+#### Running ml_basic_predict.py
+1. In visual studio code with python installed you can simply click the run button to execute the file.

-After running the model will output the image file name that has been worked on and the accuracy of the model while predicting that photo.
+2. The program will output the accuracy of each image file in the directory alongside the prediciton the model made.
-#### Running ml_basic_test.py
+#### Setting up ml_basic_test.py
 To run a testing session make sure you have a h5 model available in the same working directory and change the following lines to your needs:
 - Line 13: Change TEST_DIR to a relative path containing the testing images
 - Line 15: Adjust image_dim to the imaage dimensions of the model if needed
 - Line 38: Change the relative path in load_model to a relative path containing the model you want to be tested if it is different.
 - Example: "ml_basic_tf_acc5.h5"
 - Ensure the model is an h5 file not a tflite file

-After changing the appropriate lines:
-1. Run the program
+#### Running ml_basic_test.py
+1. Prepare an h5 model in the working directory to be loaded into the program.
+2. In visual studio code with python installed you can simply click the run button to execute the file.
-2. The program will output the lost and accuracy of the testing
+3. The program will output the loss and accuracy of the model testing session.
-#### Running ml_basic_tf.py
+#### Setting up ml_basic_tf.py
 To train your own model with different hyperparameters make sure you have an image dataset to train on and change the following lines of code:
 - Line 26: Change TRAIN_DIR to a relative path containing the training image data.
 Example: "\_base/training"
 - Line 27: Change VAL_DIR to a relative path containing the validation image data.
 Example: "\_base/validation"